Association and Consolidation: Evolutionary Memory-Enhanced Incremental Multi-View Clustering: Experiments

 \section{Experiments}

-\textbf{Datasets and Evaluation.} To assess the efficacy of the proposed method, we conducted experiments on six benchmark multi-view datasets: ProteinFold, Flower17, GRAZ02, handwritten, Caltech101-all, and MNIST.
-These datasets exhibit considerable variation in scale, with sample sizes ranging from 694 to 50,000 instances, and the maximum number of views is 27.
-Besides, three clustering metrics were used for performance evaluation: clustering accuracy (ACC), normalized mutual information (NMI), and adjusted rand index (ARI).
-Higher value indicates better performance.
+\textbf{Datasets and Evaluation.} To assess the efficacy of the proposed method, we conducted experiments on six multi-view datasets, details of which are provided in Table \ref{data}.
+Three clustering metrics were utilized for performance evaluation: clustering accuracy (ACC), normalized mutual information (NMI), and adjusted rand index (ARI).
+Higher values indicate better performance.